lucallero/net-tools/README.md

 # net-tools
 ### Ubuntu contêiner with net-tools

-Simple ubuntu conteiner with net-tools netcat and iproute tools.
-Sometimes it's quite usefull to check routes play around private docker networks.
+Simple ubuntu container with network tools.

 To get `ip route` working in a contêiner it's necessary to pass the following flags when running the conteiner.